 About Renton School District

-Spanning 32.5 square miles, Renton School District provides a safe and challenging learning environment for a diverse population of approximately 14,000 students in pre-K through 12th grade at 4 high schools, 3 middle schools, 14 elementary schools, and an early childhood center.
+Spanning 32.5 square miles, Renton School District provides a safe and challenging learning environment for a diverse population of approximately 15,500 students in pre-K through 12th grade at 4 high schools, 4 middle schools, 15 elementary schools, and an early childhood learning center.
 District programs also address the special needs of disabled, academically gifted, and artistically talented students.
 Four schools (Renton Park Elementary, Hazelwood Elementary, McKnight Middle, and Lindbergh High) are U.S. Department of Education-recognized Blue Ribbon Schools of Excellence.
-The district was also one of only 35 in the state to receive the School Match Organization's "What Parents Want" Award.
 Community support for Renton schools is strong.
 School levies, which make up 25% of the district's budget, have been consistently approved by the community for more than 20 years.

 Facilities and Technology

-Voter-approved bond issues in 1992 and 1998 have brought exciting improvements in facilities, including the rebuilding of three elementary schools, the total remodel of three others, and construction of a new middle school.
-Additions also include $17 million in state-of-the-art technology - a must to prepare students for living and working in this leading high-tech region.
-Every classroom now has a telephone with voice mail, Internet connections, and interdistrict email.
-Each school also has 1 - 3 computers per classroom, one computer lab at each elementary school, two labs at each middle and high school, and online catalog and authoring stations in all school libraries.
+Voter-approved bond measures or capital facilities levies from 1992 through 2016 have brought exciting improvements in school buildings and support facilities, including the rebuilding of all elementary schools, the remodeling of all middle and high schools, and the recent additional construction of a new elementary and middle school.
+Voter support has also provided state-of-the-art technology - a must to prepare students for living and working in this leading high-tech region.
+Every classroom has high-speed Internet connections and ample computer devices for all students.

 Preparing Students for Success Focus on the Basics

 Creating life-long learners is at the heart of Renton School District's instructional goals.
 Students are encouraged to reach for excellence through a variety of programs that focus on basic academic skills, problem solving, creative and critical thinking, and social and emotional growth.
-Each year, Renton School District Students qualify as National Merit Finalists and Semi-Finalists while the total value of college scholarships earned is in the hundreds of thousands of dollars.
-Elementary level students are well-grounded in science through participation in the Hands-on Science Kit Program, lauded by the National Science Teachers' Association as one of 8 exemplary science programs in the nation.
-Science concepts come alive each year through the Salmon in the Classroom Program, an exciting project that engages fourth and fifth graders in egg gathering, salmon hatching and release, and habitat protection activities.
+Each year, Renton School District students qualify as National Merit Finalists while the total value of college scholarships earned is in the hundreds of thousands of dollars.
+Elementary level students are well-grounded in science through participation in the Hands-on Science Kit Program, lauded by the National Science Teachers' Association.
 At the high school level, the district's challenging chemistry program, which provides options for advanced placement college credit, has been recognized by the National Science Association, as well as the National Science Foundation.
 The focus in math is on intensive instruction in the basic skills, supplemented by opportunities to apply developing knowledge to real world problems.
 The K-12 math program increases student achievement through problem solving, integration of technology, and a rigorous assessment component.
 Students from elementary to high school levels regularly excel in regional and national mathematics contests.
 Across all levels and subjects, reading with accuracy and understanding is a primary goal.
-Elementary students receive phonics-based instruction, as well as a rich exposure to fine literature.
+Elementary students receive a rich exposure to fine literature.
 Middle and high school students work extensively on reading in the content areas and exploring classic and modern literature works.
 Reading activities are integrated with a topnotch writing program beginning in kindergarten that provides students with intensive and focused practice for the mastery of a wide range of language arts skills from creative to business and technical writing.

 Special Programs and Enrichment